NareshNalla/practice/src/main/resources/distributed_systems/destributed_deep_dive.md

 ---

-## Part 3: Deep Dive: Execution & Performance
+## Part 3:  Execution & Performance

 ### 1. Fusion & The Execution Graph
 Beam runners "fuse" multiple `PTransform`s into a single stage to reduce the overhead of serialization and data shuffling.